microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 - **Debugger Server Port:** allows you to change the port used to communicate with the debugger.
 Default value is _5577_.
 (4)

-- **Enable USBDetection:** when disabled, prevents the serial monitor from listening to messages from the serial port.
+- **Enable USB Detection:** when disabled, prevents the serial monitor from listening to messages from the serial port.

 - **Show Device Icon In Editor Title Menu:** allows you to choose whether the _`Deploy to Device`_ button should be in the editor title.